 AED for Adults

 A person may collapse when his or her heart does not work properly.
-To restart the heart, the AED delivers a shock.
+An AED can deliver a shock to help the heart restart its normal rhythm.
 The heart rhythm is analyzed by the computer inside the portable unit to help determine whether a shock is needed or not.
 You greatly improve the person’s chance of survival by quickly beginning CPR and then using an AED.

 Send someone else to search for an AED while you begin CPR if an AED is not quickly available.